DETAILED ACTION

 As per Claim 1, Rooney discloses a method for onboarding a device in a multi-tenant virtual network of an industrial network, the method comprising:

-deploying the onboarding network on a computer of the industrial network, wherein the deploying comprises: generating the onboarding network and an authentication module on the computer of the industrial network; connecting the onboarding network to the authentication module on the computer; extending the onboarding network to an access point of the industrial network, wherein the access point is an electronic device positioned between the onboarding network and the device to be onboarded to the multi-tenant virtual network of the industrial network (at least paragraph 28; the repeater device 120 can connect to the onboarding network 190 and the router 160 via the first repeater 140 which acts as a virtual access point (VAP) for the onboarding network 190); generating an access network; and connecting the access network to the onboarding network via the access point (at least paragraph 28-33; establish an onboarding network 190.
+deploying the onboarding network in the industrial network, wherein the deploying comprises: generating the onboarding network and an authentication module; connecting the onboarding network to the authentication module; extending the onboarding network to an access point of the industrial network, wherein the access point is an electronic device that provides a link between the onboarding network and the device to be onboarded to the multi-tenant virtual network of the industrial network (at least paragraph 28; the repeater device 120 can connect to the onboarding network 190 and the router 160 via the first repeater 140 which acts as a virtual access point (VAP) for the onboarding network 190); generating a separate access network that is separate from the onboarding network and the multi-tenant virtual network; and connecting the separate access network to the onboarding network via the access point (at least paragraph 28-33; establish an onboarding network 190.
 For example, the back end server 110 configures the Wi-Fi Router 160 with configuration commands via a RESTful protocol to add the onboarding network SSID from the onboarding network credential 126 so the repeater device 120 can connect to the onboarding network 190.
 For example, the repeater device 120 can connect to the onboarding network 190 and the router 160 via the first repeater 140 which acts as a virtual access point (VAP) for the onboarding network 190);

 configuring the device according to the configuration file (at least paragraph 28, 31; Besides the Wi-Fi network provisioning credential 128, the repeater device 120 may receive other configuration parameters via the onboarding network 190 and/or the Wi-Fi network 180);